CBW2021 Poster

 How can authors and illustrators get involved?

-We invite all book creators to join in on their social media channels during the week.
+We invite all book creators to join in on their social media channels and communities during the week.
 You can post videos, do a live stream story time, answer fan questions, and more.
-Tag your posts with #ReadBooksSparkChange so readers everywhere can find the special things you are doing during the week.
-You can also set up virtual visits with schools, bookstores, and libraries.
-See all our participation ideas.
+Tag your posts with #StoryOcean so readers everywhere can find the special things you are doing during the week.
+Set up virtual and in-person visits with schools, bookstores, and libraries.
+On tour during the week?
+Use our event intro script to tell your fans about Children’s Book Week!
+See all our participation ideas (coming soon).

 What resources are available to me and where can I find them?

-Every Child a Reader has created some great resources to use and share (releasing in February and March):
+Every Child a Reader has created some great resources to use and share (releasing in the spring):

 Join our mailing list to receive the latest news.